danielstocks/lizard/BACKLOG.md

 - Feature: Scoresheet (both for CLI and web UI)
 - Feature: Persist games in SQLite
 - Chore: // @ts-check all the things!
+- Bug: I don't have to play Snake here
+    On the table: [ 'S14', 'C8' ]
+    Your hand: [ 'SNAKE', 'D6' ]
+    What card do you want to play?
+    => D6
+    invalid play: D6